adtzlr/felupe-paper/paper/paper.md

 - hyperelastic material models
 - strain energy density functions with automatic differentiation

-Efficient NumPy-based math is realized by element-wise operating trailing axes [@scikitfem].
-The finite element method, as used in FElupe, is based on [@bonetwood], [@bathe] and [@zienkiewicz].
-Interactive views are enabled by PyVista [@pyvista].
+# Statement of need
+There are well-established Python packages available for finite element analysis, but these packages are either distributed as binary packages or need to be compiled on installation, like FEniCSx [@fenicsx], GetFEM [@getfem] or SfePy [@sfepy].
+FElupe is a pure Python package and hence, no compilation is required. `scikit-fem` [@scikitfem] follows a similar concept as pure Python package with minimal dependencies but with a much more general scope [@scikitfem].
+The performance of FElupe as non-compiled package is worse in comparison to compiled codes but is still well-suited for up to mid-sized problems, i.e. around $10^5$ degrees of freedom, when basic hyperelastic model formulations are used.
+An exemplaric performance benchmark for times spent on stiffness matrix assembly is included in the documentation.
+Internally, efficient NumPy-based math is realized by element-wise operating trailing axes [@scikitfem].
+An all-at-once approach per operation is used instead of the more common cell-by-cell evaluation mode.
+The constitutive material formulation class is backend agnostic: it provides NumPy-arrays as input arguments and requires NumPy-arrays as return values.
+This enables backends like JAX [@jax] or PyTorch [@pytorch].
+Interactive views of meshes, fields and solid bodies are enabled by PyVista [@pyvista].
 The capabilities of FElupe may be enhanced with additional Python packages, e.g. `meshio` [@meshio], `matadi` [@matadi], `tensortrax` [@tensortrax], `hyperelastic` [@hyperelastic] or `feplot` [@feplot].

 # Features
 The essential high-level parts of solving problems with FElupe include a field, a solid body, boundary conditions and a job.
 A field for a field container is created by a mesh, a numeric region, see \autoref{fig:field}.

 ![Schematic representation of classes needed to create a field container.\label{fig:field}](field.pdf)

-In a solid body, this field container is combined with a constitutive material formulation.
+In a solid body, a constitutive material formulation is applied on this field container.
 Along with constant and ramped boundary conditions a step is created.
 During job evaluation, the field values are updated in-place after each completed substep as shown in \autoref{fig:job}.

 ![Schematic representation of classes needed to evaluate a job.\label{fig:job}](job.pdf)